Featured Resource:

-It’s a New Year, and that’s something to celebrate!
 This year is the year for a renewed focus on planning and preparation in the five key areas of retirement planning.
 These are the building blocks of any solid retirement plan, and this guide will detail each one.
-Whether 2022 is the year when you retire or not, it’s the year to create a truly comprehensive retirement plan that addresses each of these areas.
+Whether this year is the year when you retire or not, it’s time to create a truly comprehensive retirement plan that addresses each of these areas.

 Many Americans rely primarily on Social Security in retirement, and even if you don’t, you still want to know how to claim your maximum benefit.
 Although you will most likely not be able to maintain your current lifestyle on a Social Security benefit alone, it can make up a significant portion of your income and is guaranteed for as long as you live.

-Americans today are living older than in the past: In 1950, life expectancy for Americans was 68 years old, and in 2022 it’s nearly 80.1 Of course, many people live to be older than that.
-In fact, the Census Bureau estimates that by 2050, Americans 90 and older will make up 10% of the population.2 A longer, healthier life is certainly a blessing, but it comes with extra costs that are important to consider when creating a retirement plan.
+Americans today are living older than in the past: In 1950, life expectancy for Americans was 68 years old, and in 2024 it’s nearly 80.
+Of course, many people live to be older than that.
+In fact, the Census Bureau estimates that by 2050, Americans 90 and older will make up 10% of the population.
+A longer, healthier life is certainly a blessing, but it comes with extra costs that are important to consider when creating a retirement plan.

 You taught your kids how to tie their shoes, to look both ways before crossing the street, and countless other lessons.
 But what have you taught them about money?
 Many parents may feel uncomfortable talking about the subject with their children, no matter how old they are.
 But, there are important lessons to teach your children about finances at any age.